-What is the history of your ranch?
+Tell me a little bit about yourself and your family.
+What is the histroy of your ranch?

 Why did you get involved with NRCDs?

 First involvement with the Districts came when my parents were recipients of EQIP.
 Years later I saw there was an open position on the board, so I decided to attend a community meeting and volunteered.